 How can the lessons from great stories improve your HR analytics?
 The classic story of the Three Little Pigs can show you.

-These are the classic elements: Exposition, Rising action 1, Rising action 2, Rising action 3 (etc), Climax, Falling action, Resolution.
+The diagram below shows the story arranged using the classic elements: Exposition, Rising action 1, Rising action 2, Rising action 3 (etc), Climax, Falling action, Resolution.

 This structure originated with Aristotle, and storytelling itself.
 You can use it to depict every story, movie and novel, and yes – your analytic findings.